MSU Billings Catalog

 The Financial Aid Office will generate a financial aid offer which is consistent with eligibility requirements and legal limits.
 The degree or certificate program in which the student is enrolled determines the types of aid and limits of aid available.

 1. Graduate students can borrow up to $20,500 a year in Federal Direct Unsubsidized Loans.
-In addition, students cannot borrow more than the cost of attendance minus any other financial aid.
-Federal Graduate PLUS Loans are awarded to students whose other aid does not cover the full cost of attendance; however this loan requires a credit check be conducted.
+However, students cannot borrow more than the cost of attendance minus any other financial aid.
+Federal Graduate PLUS Loans are awarded to students whose other aid does not cover the full cost of attendance; however, this loan requires a credit check be conducted.
 A student who is enrolled for less than five credits is not eligible for any aid.

 2. Students working toward licensure alone (and not simultaneously on a degree) or in a Fifth-Year Program, are limited to subsidized loans of $5,500 per year and unsubsidized loans of $7,000 and six credit hours are required.